lucasnbsb/AwsCertNotes/Mensaging and integration.md

 - decoupled
 - push once
 - can add more sqs subs
-- cross region dellivery ( messages can be sent into SQS queues in other regions
+- cross region delivery ( messages can be sent into SQS queues in other regions )
-- Make sure the Queue Access Policy allows for SNS to write
+- Make sure the _Queue Access Policy allows for SNS to write_
 - Other applications: S3 event fan out
-- Firehose to S3: SNS has direct integration with fire hose so it's a good bridge
+- Firehose to S3: SNS has direct integration with firehose so it's a good bridge

 #### FIFO Topics